GreatChenLab/DeepB3P/README.md

 # DeepB3P
 DeepB3P: A Transformer-Based Model for Identifying and Generating Blood-Brain Barrier Penetrating Peptides by Using Feedback GAN<br/>
-A transformer-based deep learning model, DeepB3P, was proposed for predicting BBBP.
 The feedback generative adversarial network (FBGAN) model was employed to effectively generate analogous BBBPs, addressing data imbalance.
 ![](https://github.com/GreatChenLab/deepB3P/blob/3c927eb85ab8251eb1bbf9aa93a0184a4b1c3ebb/images/abfig.png)
 # Environment
 1. The model training and testing process was performed on a CentOS Linux system.
 The CPU was an Intel(R) Xeon(R) Gold 62336Y CPU @ 2.40 GHz, which had 48 logical CPUs.
 The GPU was the NVIDIA A100, which had a memory capacity of 80G.